michaeljarizala/data-discovery-dashboard/README.md

  I also created a `utils/` folder to modularize common and potentially re-usable functionalities such as string manipulation, etc.

- Still inside `./components/utils/` folder, I created `contexts/` which contains all the base files for store management purposes.
+ Still inside `./components/utils/` folder, I created `contexts/` which contains all the base files for state management purposes.

 ### Static Data